Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 The CCE compilers also offer support for some PGAS (Partitioned Global Address Space) languages.
 UPC 1.2 is supported, as is Fortran 2008 coarray support.
 These implementations do not require a preprocessor that first translates the code to regular C or Fortran.
-There is also support for debugging with ARM Forge.
+There is also support for debugging with Linaro Forge.

 Lastly, there are also bindings for MPI.